opentelekomcloud-docs/scalable-file-service/umn/source/management/managing_sfs_turboobs_storage_interworking.rst

 Adding an OBS Bucket
 --------------------

 #.
-Log in to the SFS console.
+Access the SFS Turbo file system list page.

 #.
 In the file system list, click the name of the desired file system to go to its details page.